NonsoEchendu/s14-assessment-wordpress-app/README.md

 2.  **Make the script executable:** `chmod +x ~/backup.sh`
 3.  **Edit the script** to ensure paths (`APP_DIR`, `BACKUP_ROOT_DIR`) and service names match your setup.
 4.  **Set up a daily cron job** to run the script: `crontab -e`, then add a line like `0 2 * * * /bin/bash /home/ubuntu/backup.sh` (adjust time and path as needed).
-5.  **Refer to the restoration guide** (either in this README or a separate document) for how to restore from these backups.
+5.  **Refer to the restoration guide** `how-to-restore-backup.txt` in the `backup` folder for how to restore from these backups.

 ### Monitoring Setup

 Ensure Prometheus, Grafana, Node Exporter, and Blackbox Exporter are installed and running on your Ubuntu server as system services or via Docker Compose.

+For a guide on how to setup these monitoring tools, checkout [this article](https://dev.to/nonso_echendu_001/mastering-modern-monitoring-a-comprehensive-guide-to-grafana-prometheus-and-dora-metrics-20ec) i wrote on it.

 1.  **Install/Configure Monitoring Services:** Follow the documentation for installing and configuring Prometheus, Grafana, Node Exporter, and Blackbox Exporter on Ubuntu.
 2.  **Configure Prometheus** (`/etc/prometheus/prometheus.yml`) to scrape metrics from Node Exporter (`localhost:9100`) and Blackbox Exporter (`localhost:9115`) using the Blackbox exporter's `/probe` endpoint to check your WordPress site.